ULHPC/tutorials/beginners/README.md

 * make sure you have an account (if not, follow [this procedure](https://hpc.uni.lu/get_an_account)), and an SSH client.
 * take a look at the [quickstart guide](https://hpc.uni.lu/users/quickstart.html)
 * ensure you operate from a Linux / Mac environment.
 Most commands below assumes running in a Terminal in this context.
-If you're running Windows, you can use MobaXterm, Putty tools etc. as described [on this page](https://hpc.uni.lu/users/docs/access/access_windows.html) yet it's probably better that you familiarize "natively" with Linux-based environment by having a Linux Virtual Machine (consider for that [VirtualBox](https://www.virtualbox.org/)).
+If you're running Windows, you can use MobaXterm, Putty tools etc. as described [on this page](https://hpc.uni.lu/users/docs/access/access_windows.html) yet it's probably better that you familiarize "natively" with Linux-based environment by having a Linux Virtual Machine (consider for that [VirtualBox](https://www.virtualbox.org/)) or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 From a general perspective, the [Support page](https://hpc.uni.lu/users/docs/report_pbs.html) describes how to get help during your UL HPC usage.

 **Convention**

 In the below tutorial, you'll proposed terminal commands where the prompt is denoted by `$>`.
-M

 In general, we will prefix to precise the execution context (_i.e._ your laptop, a cluster frontend or a node).
 Remember that `#` character is a comment.
 Example:

 		# This is a comment